 W. T. Purkiser

 In the last few weeks I have visited two different friends who were in intensive care.
 One is now back home playing with his son and the other is in good spirits, recovering in a rehabilitation center.
 I am grateful for their recovery.

-My son is back from his first half-semester at college.
+My older son is back from his first half-semester at college.
 We celebrated his sister’s birthday with all of our children and grandchildren.
 I am grateful we were able to gather together and that we all get along well.

 “But he who did not know, and did what deserved a beating, shall receive a light beating.
 Every one to whom much is given, of him will much be required; and of him to whom men commit much they will demand the more.”